 Administrative Reviews are held to evaluate PTPC staff's decisions to dismiss a case.
-There were four (4) Administrative Reviews held this year.
-Three of four cases the Commission voted unanimously to uphold PTPC staff's decision to dismiss the cases.
-One case was investigated further.
+There were eight (8) Administrative Reviews held this year.
+Four of eight cases the Commission voted unanimously to uphold PTPC staff's decision to dismiss the cases.
+Four cases were overturned to be investigated further.
 An Administrative Review can only be requested by the Complainant.